Best gaming laptop: Five things to consider

 A final word on finding the best gaming laptops

 Gaming laptops are an increasingly fun and capable way of getting your gaming wherever you find yourself.
-Today, the best gaming laptops are expensive, but you’re getting so much for your money: high-refresh-rate screens, long battery life, fairly impressive graphics performance, and surprisingly good keyboards.
+Today, the models are expensive, but you’re getting so much for your money: high-refresh-rate screens, long battery life, fairly impressive graphics performance, and surprisingly good keyboards.
 If you look for the right specs, you can land yourself something really fun.